redis/librdb/README.md

 returns the next item in the queue.
 Otherwise, if the parser managed to reach a new parsing-element state, then all cached data in the pool will be **flushed**.

-Serialized-pool is also known as parsing-element's **cache**.
+The bulk-pool is also known as parsing-element's **cache**.
 To learn more about it, refer to the comment at the start of the file [bulkAlloc.h](src/bulkAlloc.h).

 ### Parsing-Element states
-Having gained understanding of the importance of serialized-pool rollback and replay for async parsing, it is necessary to address two crucial questions:
+Having gained understanding of the importance of bulk-pool rollback and replay for async parsing, it is necessary to address two crucial questions:

  1. If we are parsing, say a large list, is it necessary for the parser to rollback all